-Fortunately, there are ways to remove this rogue software manually via your browser and your system files, and with a cleaner tool like CleanMyMac 3.
-We’ll take you through each of these methods to help you get rid adware on your Mac for good.
+Fortunately, there are ways to remove this rogue software either manually via your browser and your system files or with a cleaner tool like CleanMyMac X. We’ll take you through each of these methods to help you get rid of adware on your Mac for good.

 The symptoms of an adware infection